awsdocs/aws-cdk-guide/v2/environments.md

 Access environment variables via Node's `process` object\.

 **Note**
- You need the DefinitelyTyped module to use `process` in TypeScript\. `cdk init` installs this module for you, but if you are working with a project created before it was added, or didn't set up your project using `cdk init`, install it manually\.
+ You need the `DefinitelyTyped` module to use `process` in TypeScript\. `cdk init` installs this module for you\.
+However, you should install this module manually if you are working with a project created before it was added, or if you didn't set up your project using `cdk init`\.

 ```
 npm install @types/node